 QUAD A is committed to conducting thorough, accurate, and standardized surveys.
 Surveys must include a review of the facility's physical plant, policies, procedures, patient records, personnel records, and interviews of key staff and patients.
 Survey findings are a collaborative effort of the entire survey team.
-Final determinations of surveyor findings require discussion between team members to establish and indicate surveyor evidence and appropriate citation level as defined by QUAD A. Surveyor(s) should attempt to build consensus about their findings among the team.
+Final determinations of surveyor findings require discussion between team members to establish and indicate surveyor evidence and appropriate citation level as defined by QUAD A.

+Surveyor(s) should attempt to build consensus about their findings among the team.
 However, the lead surveyor is ultimately responsible for determining the appropriateness of the survey findings.
 When necessary, the team leader will contact the Quad A clinical analyst while at the facility if additional guidance is needed.
-For all survey reports, a clinical analyst reviews all surveyor findings for Deficiency Report. or accuracy befo re the facility rece ives its final Stateme ent
+For all survey reports, a clinical analyst reviews all surveyor findings for accuracy before the facility receives its final Statement of Deficiency Report.